ArweaveTeam/docs.arweave.org-info/mining/setup/sample-configs/vdf.md

   - `5.6.7.8`
   - `5.6.7.8:1985`
   - `node.example.com`
-- Run your miner with:
+- Run your VDF server with:
   - `vdf_client_peer` flags to restrict which nodes can query your server's VDF
   - `vdf hiopt_m4` to enable a VDF algorithm optimized for the M4 processor
-  - `local_peers` set to include the nodes you provide vdf for
+  - `local_peer` set to include the nodes you provide vdf for
 - Run your nodes with:
-  - `local_peers` set to include the VDF nodes address
+  - `local_peer` set to include the VDF node address

 # 2. Sample Directory Structure